prashanthr/infra/kubernetes/tools/magician/scripts/README.md

 2. Setup secrets as needed using the `output/config/secrets.yaml` and update `output/config/deployment.yaml` for the respective container and redeploy

 3. test by curl-ing domains on both http and https and you're good to go!

+4. Enable any other DO Load balancer settings as needed